Oscar's Biggest Mistakes: The 10 Greatest Performances the Oscars Didn’t Recognize

 5. Mia Farrow in Rosemary’s Baby (1968)

-Mia Farrow’s performance in Rosemary’s Baby is defined by restraint.
-She doesn’t play Rosemary’s terror openly; instead, she lets fear and isolation build gradually, creating an insidious dread that lingers long after the credits roll.
+Mia Farrow’s performance in Rosemary’s Baby is built on restraint.
+She does not play Rosemary’s terror openly; instead, she lets fear and isolation accumulate slowly, creating a deep unease that lasts long after the film ends.

 6. Audrey Tautou in Amélie (2001)